Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 If you’re bored of waking up to the same view for your entire holiday, the Rotel tour might be the answer.

 This hotel is a real treat for aviation lovers.
-The owners of 727 Fuselage Home rescued an original 1965 Boeing from an airport graveyard and gave it a new life as an elegant suite on Costa Rican coast.
+The owners of 727 Fuselage Home rescued an original 1965 Boeing from an airport graveyard and gave it a new life as an elegant suite on the Costa Rican coast.

 The interior of the Boeing airplane was stripped of the original parts and fitted with wooden panels all around.